jfrog/frogbot/README.md

 Frogbot uses JFrog's vast vulnerabilities database, to which we continuously add new component vulnerability data.
 Also included is VulnDB, the industry's most comprehensive security database, to further extend the range of vulnerabilities detected and fixed by Frogbot.

-Frogbot supports Azure Repos, Bitbucket Server, GitHub and GitLab.
+Frogbot supports:
+- Azure Repos
+- Bitbucket Server
+- GitHub
+- GitLab.

 ### What's needed for the set up?